Editorial by Industrial Quick Search

 Capacitive Force Transducer

-A simple capacitive force transducer consists of two parallel plates separated by an elastic material that also acts as a dielectric.
-Applying force across the plates increases the capacitance as the dielectric deforms across the plates.
-Capacitance depends on the area and distance between the plates.
+A simple capacitive force transducer consists of two parallel plates separated by an elastic material that also serves as a dielectric.
+When force is applied across the plates, the dielectric deforms, increasing the capacitance.
+The capacitance is dependent on both the area of the plates and the distance between them, enabling sensitive and precise force or weight measurement.

 Piezoelectric Transducer